rebkova/diamond-race/README.md

 - score is being kept for each diamond
 - reset button that resets the score of each diamond to 0 and returns them to the start position

+## :chart_with_upwards_trend: Future improvements
+- make a diamond a custom element
+- create a controller/app that would take config file how many diamonds and in what colours should be included (to avoid redundant js files)
+- break the code down into more modules

 ## :robot: Tech used
 - plain JavaScript
 - CSS3